Mikhail-Vaganov/gsoc-2018-blog/_posts/2018-07-09-water-and-andersen.markdown

 result = @time run_simulation(simulation, VelocityVerlet(), dt=τ)
 {% endhighlight %}

-That is all!
 After the calculation is done, we can use the `result` variable to access the properties of the simulated system.
 For example, let us collect data about energy of the system:

 {% highlight julia %}
 e_kin = kinetic_energy.(result, t)/(kb*T)